neilralston/MechaCar_Statistical_Analysis/README.md

     ![Coil_All_Lots](Coil_Total_Summary.PNG)

     However, Lot 3 does not meet the design specification when considered individually.
-The variance for Lot 3 is 170.3.
+The variance for Lot 3 is 170.3 PSI.

     ![Coil_Individual_Lots](Coil_Lot_Summary.PNG)